 Adding some Emoji to your chatbot 🙂

 Originating from Japan in the late 90’s, Emoji have become incredibly popular and are considered to play a major role in worldwide online communication.
 This is actually not a strange idea: speech and facial images play an important role in our emotional expression during real conversations.
 Smartphone developers, computer companies and social media channels allow us to use Emoji to express a certain feeling or emotion.
-Amongst its popularity, the diversity of Emoji are also growing.
+Amongst its popularity, the diversity of Emoji is also growing.
 It’s possible to send someone a dark-skinned surprised face, an avocado, a bald guy or a peace sign.

 Emoji and mental health

 Emoji even make communication easier in high-stake environments like mental health.
 For people struggling with mood disorders, it can be hard to express themselves with just words.
 Emoji can help them express how they really feel.
 Furthermore, chatbots can give patients instant information.
 Seeing a real doctor often means making an appointment and getting in line, while a chatbot is available 24/7.
-They can give a more interactive experience to receive information, complete diagnostic tools and are used for counseling.
+They can give a more interactive experience to receive information, complete diagnostic tools and are used for counselling.
 Research also shows that the use of Emoji improves the overall user experience of patients.

 This information shows that chatbots make the lives of patients or people that struggle with their health a little bit easier.
 But what about the use of Emoji in a commercial chatbot?
 One guy we all know gives a great example.
 Jamie Oliver’s chatbot asks you to send an Emoji to get recipe inspiration.
 Are you uninspired but need to cook your mother-in-law an impressive meal?
 Just send Jamie an aubergine, pineapple or hot pepper and he will tell you what to do.